Ladcze/Basic-Web-App-AWS/README.md

 ---

- # Add Interactivity to Web App: Modifying your web app to invoke your API.
+# 5. Add Interactivity to Web App: Modify your web app to invoke your API.

- will update the static website we created in module one to invoke the REST API we created in module three.
-This will add the ability to display text based on what you input.
+The initial static webpage created in section #1 (Create web app) will be updated to invoke the REST API created in section #3 (deploying lambda function with API gateway).
+This will add the ability to display text based on what has been inouted vai the webpage.

 Call an API Gateway API from an HTML page
 Upload a new version of a web app to the Amplify console